appellod/example-serverless-application/README.md

 ```

 **Run Dependencies with Docker Compose**
-You can start up any development dependencies such as MongoDB using:
+You can start up any development dependencies such as Postgres using:
 ```
 docker-compose up
 ```